 The nice thing is that paninis are always rather affordable as well.
 Plus, they’re a snack that you can just grab and go.
 You don’t need to sit and eat it, and it’s not even something that takes that long to make.
 You truly can’t go wrong with one!

-Spaghetti and meatballs is such a basic Italian meal that I almost passed up on ordering it but I am glad that I didn’t!
-It is a classic but it is definitely worth it.
+Spaghetti and meatballs are such a basic Italian meal that I almost passed up on ordering it but I am glad that I didn’t!
+It is a classic but it is definitely worth it and is one of the best foods to eat in Italy.

 These were some of the biggest meatballs I have ever had in my life but they were so good.
 The pasta and the sauces in Italy are the best and the meatballs just make it even better!